umairspn/LeetCode-Problems-Algorithms/README.md

 Lists and Strings | Brute Force --> Optimal Solutions (2 Pointer, Using Hash, Sliding Window)
 Dictionaries or Hashmaps | Importance of Key:Value and O(1) lookups --> Optimizing Structure
-Linked Lists | Simple but Effective (Important to know the tradeoffs) Stacks and Queues | Importance of LIFO and FIFO and how they relate to Recursion Trees --> Graphs | Recursion and Call Stack
-Dynamic Programming | Completely reverse the thought process of Recrusion --> Instead, build solution on the go (HARD)
+Linked Lists | Simple but Effective (Important to know the tradeoffs) Stacks and Queues | Importance of LIFO and FIFO and how they relate to Recursion and Call Stack Trees --> Graphs | DFS and BFS, Adjacency List and Adjacency Matrix Dynamic Programming | Completely reverse the thought process of Recrusion --> Instead, build solution on the go (HARD)